Compressing Over-the-Counter Markets: Introduction

-Compression is a particular method to net exposures.
-Other works have looked at ways of netting liabilities via the introduction of Central Clearing Counterparties (CCPs). \cite{duffie2011does} provide the ground work of this approach.
-The authors show that, while central clearing helps reduce exposures at the asset class level, differentiating asset classes in clearing design can rip of the benefits of netting.
-Interestingly, the authors also suggest that compression reduces the needs and benefits of central clearing. \cite{cont2014central} build on the model developed by \cite{duffie2011does} and explore the effect of heterogeneity across asset classes.
-The authors show that a more risk sensitive approach to asset classes can alleviate the need to concentrate all netting activities in one single CCP.
-Our paper shows the extent to which exposure reduction is feasible without the introduction of new market players (e.g., CCP).
+The study of post-trade services has so far mainly focused on the costs and benefits of central clearing. \cite{duffie2011does} provide the ground work of this strand of works.
+The authors show that, while central clearing helps to reduce exposures at the asset class level, clearing heterogeneous asset classes removes the benefits of netting. \cite{cont2014central} explore the effect of heterogeneity across asset classes and show that a more risk sensitive approach to asset classes can alleviate the need to concentrate all netting activities in one single CCP. \cite{duffie2015central} and \cite{ghamami2017does} study the impact of clearing on collateral and capital requirements and show that trading costs can be higher or lower depending on the proliferation of CCPs and the extent to which netting opportunities can be exploited.
+The results of this paper on the effect of multiple CCPs provide a quantitative assessment of the loss in netting efficiencies and its impact on market excess.
+Furthermore, the finding that compression across CCPs vastly removes netting inefficiencies shows that multilateral compression among CCPs can address the trade-off between full centralization and efficiency losses introduced by \cite{duffie2011does}.

-In spirit, this paper is also related to works on the \textit{gridlock problem} in payments system as discussed by \cite{flannery1996financial}.
-In particular, \cite{rotemberg2011minimal} analyzes the issues of minimal settlements and models a system of payments interconnected via due payments.
-The author identifies conditions under which the market can be cleared with minimal endowments of liquid assets.
-This approach is relevant as compression can also be seen as a procedure that seeks to reduce the conditional payments without affecting the expected net flow from each market participant.
-Importantly, the author shows that in the absence of closed chains of intermediation, solvency necessarily implies the settlements of all obligations.

-From a policy perspective, our work relates to ongoing debates on the adequacy of the regulatory framework.
-In particular, the way net and gross positions information are currently used under different accounting rules is subject to concerns as they do not allow to fully capture the risks associated \citep[see][]{blundell2010thinking}.
-In particular, \cite{gros2010too} shows that under different legislation (i.e., US and Europe), the same financial institutions can exhibit very different profiles.
-Compression, by affecting the gross levels without changing the net levels, can therefore have an effect on the accounting approach followed by policy makers and other market analysts.
+Regarding the theory of portfolio compression, \cite{o2014optimizing} stands as the main theoretical contribution.
+The author numerically analyzes the performances of different versions of compression algorithm on a synthetic network where all banks are connected.
+The author shows that, if performed optimally, compression mitigates counterparty risk.
+Our work differs in two main ways.
+First, we study sparse and concentrated market structures which correspond to a realistic setting distinguishing dealers from customers.
+In addition, we provide analytical solutions to the necessary and sufficient conditions for compression as a function of a spectrum of portfolio preferences.
+Finally, we apply our framework to transaction-level data and identify bounds of compression for each preference setting in OTC derivatives markets.